castilloadriana/Cognizant-GenAI-Externship-/README.md

 Fine-tuned a **BERT** model on a sentiment analysis task using public Twitter data.
 Evaluated performance and learned debugging techniques.

 ### `creativeApp.ipynb` (in `Projects/BertFineTuning/`)
-Built a text generation script using **OpenAI’s GPT-3.5 API**.
+Built a text generation script using **Cohere’s GPT-3.5 API**.
 Designed and tested different prompt strategies and parameter settings to evaluate generation quality.

 ---